2.1 General context

 - Volunteering is unpaid;

-- it does not involve obligation;
+- It does not involve obligation;

-- it is undertaken for others or for society;
+- It is undertaken for others or for society;

-- there should be always a distinction between volunteering and professional activities.
+- There should always be a distinction between volunteering and professional activities.

 - an activity